umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 4 - Mental Models and Iterators.md

 sidebar_position: 4
 ---

-# Discussion 4: Mental Models and Closures
+# Discussion 4: Mental Models and Testing

 Welcome to the fourth discussion!
-This week you'll learn more about closures and mental models.
+This week you'll learn more about mental models and testing with Jest.

 ## Materials